-Continuing to use a computer that has a processor that is exceeding its temperature will reduce the life expectancy of the processor.
+Continuing to use a computer with a processor that is exceeding its temperature reduces its life expectancy.

 What can I do to get my processor cooler?

-The cooler the processor runs the more performance you are going to get out of it.
-Therefore, if you're looking to overclock your processor or if it's getting too hot, you may need to consider any or all of the below recommendations.
+The cooler the processor runs, the better it performs.
+Therefore, if you are looking to overclock your processor or it's getting too hot, consider some or all of the following recommendations.

 - Improve computer's environment - Make sure the computer is running in a good location.
-The computer should not be in an enclosed space such as a drawer or cabinet unless there is plenty of ventilation such as the back of the drawer or cabinet is removed.
-The computer should not be in a tight space, there should be at least a two-inch space on both sides of the computer as well as in the front and back of the computer.
+The computer should not be in an enclosed space (e.g., drawer or cabinet) unless there's plenty of ventilation.
+There should be at least a two-inch space on all sides of the computer.

 - Verify fans - Make sure all fans in the computer are properly working.
-Some motherboards and computers have fan monitors that will display the RPM of each of the major fans in the computer and if they are operating properly.
-Otherwise, you will need to check each of the fans and look for any spinning issues or listen for any abnormal noises to determine if the fans are properly working.
+Some motherboards and computers have fan monitors that displays the RPM (revolutions per minute) of each and if they are operating properly.
+Otherwise, you need to check each of the fans and look for any spinning issues or listen for any abnormal noises.

-- Thermal paste - If the processor or fan has been replaced or worked on it may be necessary to clean off and then re-apply the thermal paste that helps transfer the heat away from the processor.
+- Thermal paste - If the processor or fan was recently replaced or repaired, you might want to clean it and re-apply thermal paste.

-- Alternative solutions - More advanced users or users who are overclocking may also wish to consider alternative solutions such as water cooled solutions to keep their processors cool.
+- Alternative solutions - More advanced users or users who are overclocking may also want to consider alternative solutions such as water cooled solutions to keep their processors cool.

 My computer displays the temperature in Fahrenheit and not Celsius

-For more more specific information about the processor you're running, you will need to either consult your product documentation, the processor's specification, or visit Chris Hare's Processor Electrical Specification page.
+For more specific information about the processor you are running, you need to either consult your product documentation or visit the Chris Hare's Processor Electrical Specification page.